github/codeql/docs/ql-documentation/learn-ql/javascript/introduce-libraries-js.rst

 Altogether, there are five kinds of SSA definitions:

 #.
 Explicit definitions (`SsaExplicitDefinition <https://help.semmle.com/qldoc/javascript/semmle/javascript/SSA.qll/type.SSA$SsaExplicitDefinition.html>`__): these simply wrap a `VarDef <https://help.semmle.com/qldoc/javascript/semmle/javascript/DefUse.qll/type.DefUse$VarDef.html>`__, that is, a definition like ``x = 1`` appearing explicitly in the source code.
 #.
-Implicit inits (`SsaImplicitInit <https://help.semmle.com/qldoc/javascript/semmle/javascript/SSA.qll/type.SSA$SsaImplicitInit.html>`__): these represent the implicit initialization of local variables with ``undefined`` at the beginning of their scope.
+Implicit initializations (`SsaImplicitInit <https://help.semmle.com/qldoc/javascript/semmle/javascript/SSA.qll/type.SSA$SsaImplicitInit.html>`__): these represent the implicit initialization of local variables with ``undefined`` at the beginning of their scope.
 #.
 Phi nodes (`SsaPhiNode <https://help.semmle.com/qldoc/javascript/semmle/javascript/SSA.qll/type.SSA$SsaPhiNode.html>`__): these are pseudo-definitions that merge two or more SSA definitions where necessary; see the Wikipedia page linked to above for an explanation.
 #.
 Variable captures (`SsaVariableCapture <https://help.semmle.com/qldoc/javascript/semmle/javascript/SSA.qll/type.SSA$SsaVariableCapture.html>`__): these are pseudo-definitions appearing at places in the code where the value of a captured variable may change without there being an explicit assignment, for example due to a function call.
 #.
 Refinement nodes (`SsaRefinementNode <https://help.semmle.com/qldoc/javascript/semmle/javascript/SSA.qll/type.SSA$SsaRefinementNode.html>`__): these are pseudo-definitions appearing at places in the code where something becomes known about a variable; for example, a conditional ``if (x === null)`` induces a refinement node at the beginning of its "then" branch recording the fact that ``x`` is known to be ``null`` there.
-(In the literature, these are sometimes known as "pi nodes".)
+(In the literature, these are sometimes known as "pi nodes.")

 Data flow nodes
 ^^^^^^^^^^^^^^^